guettli/desktop-tips-and-tricks/README.md

 * Ctrl + t: new tab.
 Then autocomplete in address bar.
 * Ctrl + Shift + t: Reopen previously closed tabs in the order they were closed
 * Ctrl + number-of-tab: Jump to numbered tab
 * Ctrl + f: Open the Find Bar to search the current page
 * Ctrl + Shift + j: Open Developer Tools
 * F11: Turn full-screen mode on or off
 * Ctrl and +: Make everything on the page bigger

-Third (pinned) tab is the mail app.
+The third (pinned) tab is the mail app.
 I can start to compose a new mail with ctr + 3, "c".

 ### Native GUI vs Chrome

 Native GUI?
 No, if I want to work from a different device, then I don't have the files from the local drive.
-Yes, I could sync them, but for me in browser (Software as a Service) is easier.
+Yes, I could sync them, but for me in the browser (Software as a Service) is easier.

 ### Pinned Tabs